Debiased inference for a covariate-adjusted regression function: Asymptotic properties of the proposed methods

 \subsection{Pointwise convergence in distribution}

 In this section, we study the asymptotic properties of our proposed estimator, and use these properties to derive approaches to pointwise and uniform inference.
-We begin by showing that $(nh)^{1/2}[\theta_{n,h,b}(a_0) - \theta_0(a_0)]$ converges in distribution to a normal limit for fixed $a_0$.
-Using this result, we will then show that the $(1-\alpha)$-level Wald-style confidence interval
+We first show that $(nh)^{1/2}[\theta_{n}^{DB}(a_0) - \theta_0(a_0)]$ converges in distribution to a normal limit for fixed $a_0$.
+We will use this result to show that pointwise $(1-\alpha)$-level Wald-style confidence intervals are asymptotically valid.

-for $q_p$ the $p$th quantile of a standard normal distribution has asymptotic coverage level $1-\alpha$ of $\theta_0(a_0)$ without undersmoothing.

 We begin by introducing technical conditions we will rely upon.
 We discuss these conditions following the statement of Theorem~\ref{thm:pointwise}.
 Our first two conditions concern the kernel function and bandwidths, which will be required in all of our results. \ \begin{enumerate}[label=\textbf{(A\arabic*)},leftmargin=2cm] \item The kernel $K$ is a mean-zero, symmetric, nonnegative, and Lipschitz continuous density function with support contained in $[-1,1]$.
 Additionally, $K$ belongs to the linear span of the functions whose subgraph can be represented as a finite number of Boolean operations among sets of the form $\{(s,u) \in \d{R} \times \d{R} : p(s,u) \leq \varphi(u)\}$ where $p$ is a polynomial and $\varphi$ is an arbitrary real function. \item As $n \longrightarrow \infty$, the bandwidths $h = h_n$ and $b = b_n$ satisfy $h_n \longrightarrow 0$, $nh_n \longrightarrow \infty$, $b_n \longrightarrow 0$, and $\tau_n := h_n/b_n \longrightarrow \tau \in [0,\infty)$. \end{enumerate} For some results, we will impose additional restrictions on the rate that $h$ approaches zero.